by Susan Flantzer

 Henry Tudor, the founder of the Tudor dynasty, was born on January 28, 1457 at Pembroke Castle in Wales.
 Three months before his birth, his father Edmund Tudor, 1st Earl of Richmond died of the plague while imprisoned, leaving a 13-year-old pregnant widow, Lady Margaret Beaufort.
 Upon his birth, Henry succeeded to his father’s title, Earl of Richmond.

 Henry’s father, Edmund Tudor, was the eldest child of Owen Tudor and Catherine of Valois, widow of King Henry V of England.
 Therefore, Edmund was the half-brother of King Henry VI of England.
 Owen Tudor’s ancestors were from prominent Welsh families.
 Catherine of Valois was the daughter of King Charles VI of France and Isabeau of Bavaria.
 There is much debate as to whether Catherine and Owen married.
 No documentation of a marriage exists and even if they did marry, their marriage would not have been legal due to the act regarding the remarriage of a queen dowager.
 From the relationship of Owen Tudor and Catherine of Valois descended King Henry VII of England and the Tudor dynasty.
-Through their great-granddaughter, Margaret Tudor (Henry VII’s daughter), descended the British royal family and many other European royal families.
+Through their great-granddaughter, Margaret Tudor (Henry VII’s daughter), they are the ancestors of the British royal family and many other European royal families.

 Henry’s mother, Lady Margaret Beaufort, was the only child of John Beaufort, 1st Duke of Somerset and Margaret Beauchamp of Bletso.
 Through her father, Lady Margaret was a descendant of King Edward III of England.
 Her grandfather John Beaufort, 1st Earl of Somerset was the eldest child of John of Gaunt, 1st Duke of Lancaster (Edward III’s son), and his mistress Katherine Swynford, whom he married in 1396.
 Their children were declared legitimate by King Richard II of England and Pope Boniface IX, but their half-brother King Henry IV of England introduced a provision that neither they nor their descendants could ever claim the throne of England.
 For more details, see Wikipedia: Margaret Beaufort – Ancestors.